odoo/owl/doc/reference/concurrency_model.md

 5. The method `mounted` is called recursively on all components in the following
    order: `E`, `D`, `C`, `B`, `A`.

-**Scenario 2: rerendering a component**.
+**Scenario 2: updating a component**.
 Now, let's assume that the user clicked on some button in `C`, and this results in a state update, which is supposed to:

 - update `D`,